port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/Installation.md

 ## Further information

-- Refer to the [examples](./examples.md) page for practical configurations and their corresponding blueprint definitions.
+- Refer to the [examples](./examples.md) page for practical configurations and their corresponding blueprint definitions;

-- Learn about more ways of [working with Cloudformation stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html).
+- Learn about more ways of [working with Cloudformation stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html);
 - Deep-dive into the [Event-based Updates](./event-based-updates.md) machanism.